 (6 April 1886 - 24 February 1967)

-I hope this post will be of considerable interest to people want to learn about the past of this state which lasted for more than two centuries, its legacies are still found in the region which it once controlled and effect on the culture of its people can still be seen.
+I hope this post will be of considerable interest to people who want to learn about the past of this state, which lasted for more than two centuries.
+Its legacies are still found in the region it once controlled, and their effect on the culture of its people can still be seen.

 Tariq Amir